fvoort/dotfiles/README.md

 ## A Fresh macOS Setup

-Instructions for setting up new Mac devices.
+This repository contains instructions and scripts for setting up a new Mac from scratch.
+It automates essential configurations, installs preferred tools, and restores previous settings so you can get up and running quickly.

 ### Backup your data